atelechev/astrocadre/doc/follow-up.md

   * the field of view angle is configurable
   * (N-S axis alignment and zoom are postponed)

+### May 4th, 2018

+* SV-008: - Initial intention: define an "internal sphere" camera to allow better view projections.
+But: discovered and understood miscalculations in coordinates conversion between sky coordinates and XYZ.
+Corrected the issue and the world origin view projection became usable.
+* Refactoring in different parts.
+* Tests for VectorUtil class.

 ### Next Steps

-* SV-008: - Try to define an "internal sphere" camera which might allow better view projections
+* SV-009: - Search control for constellation codes (extensible for other): centers the view on the typed constellation

 #### Major Features

-* Search control for constellation codes (extensible for other): centers the view on the typed constellation
 * Refactor and improve: load controls from ThemeDefinitions, avoid hardcoded SelectableItem
 * Render Constellation names
 * Star names